 You can arrange a direct debit for repayments when you apply for the credit card.
 The table below shows the options available.

 Choose from the following direct debit options for your monthly repayments:

-How to apply for the HSBC Advance Credit Card
+How much does it cost to use the HSBC Rewards Credit Card abroad?

 Finder credit card ratings

 ★★★★★ — Average

 Our experts score rewards credit cards to determine their value against similar products on the market.
 We look at a number of important factors, like welcome bonuses, introductory and ongoing earn-rates, any caps or restrictions on the points you can earn, plus the potential costs involved with running the card both in the short and longer term.

 You can read more about our scoring criteria on our credit card methodology page.

 Check a range of cards in minutes with no impact on your credit score

 .
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.